-- 6. Car parking entrances are to be: - in accordance with Parking and loading, Section 3.4 General parking design and Section 4.4.2-Design of parking spaces of the Auburn DCP 2010 - where alternative locations exist, excluded from the western extension of Burroway Road or opposite a public park - limited to a maximum of 2 entrances per block - screened for the full height and width of the entrance to minimise views into the car park from the public domain, and - maintain clear sight lines for vehicles entering and exiting the car park and pedestrians using the footpath outside the entrance in accordance with Parking and loading, Section 3.3 - Sight distance and pedestrian safety. - 7.
-Access driveways and circulation roadways are provided in accordance with Parking and loading, Section 3.2 Access driveway and circulation roadway design of the Auburn DCP 2010. - Development is to incorporate on-site bicycle parking in accordance with Parking and loading, Section 3.1 - Bicycle parking of Auburn DCP 2010. - 9.
+- 6. Car parking entrances are to be: - in accordance with Parking and loading, Section 3.4 Appendix 2: General parking design and Section 4.4.2- Appendix 3: Design of parking spaces of the Auburn DCP 2010 this DCP. - where alternative locations exist, excluded from the western extension of Burroway Road or opposite a public park - limited to a maximum of 2 entrances per block - screened for the full height and width of the entrance to minimise views into the car park from the public domain, and - maintain clear sight lines for vehicles entering and exiting the car park and pedestrians using the footpath outside the entrance in accordance with Parking and loading, Section 3.3- Appendix 4: Sight distance and pedestrian safety of this DCP. - Access driveways and circulation roadways are provided in accordance with Parking and loading, Section 3.2 Appendix 5: Access driveway and circulation roadway design of this DCP the Auburn DCP 2010. - Development is to incorporate on-site bicycle parking in accordance with Parking and loading, Section Appendix 6: Bicycle parking of this DCP Auburn DCP 2010. - 9.
 Residential development is to provide an appropriate number of car share parking spaces for the exclusive use of car share scheme vehicles.
 Car share parking spaces are to be included in the number of car parking spaces permitted on a site.
-The car share parking spaces are to be: - exclusive of visitor car parking - retained as common property by the Owners Corporation of the site, and not sold or leased to an individual owner/occupier at any time
+The car share parking spaces are to be: - exclusive of visitor car parking - retained as common property by the Owners Corporation of the site, and not sold or leased to an individual owner/occupier at any time - made available for use without a fee or charge by operators of car share schemes

-- made available for use without a fee or charge by operators of car share schemes - grouped together in the most convenient locations relative to car parking area entrances and pedestrian lifts or access points - located in well-lit places that allow for casual surveillance - where the space is external, located adjacent to a public road and integrated with the streetscape through appropriate landscaping - signposted for use only by car share vehicles, and - made known to building occupants and car share members through appropriate signage which indicates the availability of the scheme and promotes its use as an alternative mode of transport.
+- grouped together in the most convenient locations relative to car parking area entrances and pedestrian lifts or access points - located in well-lit places that allow for casual surveillance - where the space is external, located adjacent to a public road and integrated with the streetscape through appropriate landscaping - signposted for use only by car share vehicles, and - made known to building occupants and car share members through appropriate signage which indicates the availability of the scheme and promotes its use as an alternative mode of transport.